apache/shardingsphere/docs/blog/content/material/2023_02_15_A_Distributed_Database_Load_Balancing_Architecture_Based_on_ShardingSphere_Demo_&_User_Case.en.md

 - The problem will recur on an hourly basis.
 - The issue is network related.
-- The issue does not affect the user’s real-time operations.
+- The issue does not affect the user's real-time operations.

 **Packet Capture Phenomenon I**